Inspiring Generations

 Structure and Program Accessibility

-The Regular Year Academic Program is a unique learning experience for advanced graduate students that takes place over the course of nine months (September through May) in Greece.
-The program can be physically and socially challenging, and it is important to be aware of conditions that may factor into your planning.
+The Regular Year Academic Program is a unique learning experience for graduate students, but it can be physically and socially challenging.
+It is important to be aware of conditions that may factor into your planning.
 Participants engage with the material culture of a wide-range of historical periods, together with a tight-knit group of student colleagues, taking place in a wide array of learning environments.
 Accessing some sites may involve stairs and/or ladders and some additionally might require navigating narrow walkways.
 Other conditions, such as dust, pollution, stray cats and dogs, grazing animals, pollen/wildflowers and smoke may aggravate allergies and/or lung conditions.
 Some sites are in loud, noisy touristic areas.
 A typical day will involve some hours of seated bus travel, touring and hiking to an archaeological site, possibly up to an hour, and standing or casual sitting for reports most often outdoors.
 Some sites will be of more interest than others to different people, but it is important for the group to adhere as much as possible to the well-planned schedule each day.
 Forewarning about daily conditions and expectations will be given, and accommodations will be made whenever possible, but trip details, like the weather, can change unexpectedly.

 Travel and site visits bring members into close daily contact with one another.
-The major trips throughout Greece last about 10-12 days and involve group travel by a chartered bus moving from city to city, staying in shared hotel rooms (usually two- and three-stars).
+The major trips throughout Greece last about 11-14 days and involve group travel by a chartered bus moving from city to city, staying in shared hotel rooms (usually two- and three-stars).
 Trips typically have 20-25 participants.
 Roommates are assigned by the trip leader, after consulting participants for preferences.
-Because the overnight stays during the major trips are often in different cities, it is a great challenge for someone to stay behind and meet up again with the group.
+Because overnight stays in a particular location are often for only one night, it is a great challenge for someone to stay behind and meet up again with the group.
 Elevators in the hotels are normally small and, on occasion, do not work, so carrying luggage to your room may be necessary.
 All hotels provide breakfast.
 Lunch and evening meals on the trips are most often planned and paid for by each participant, and range from fast food and casual picnics, to shared taverna meals and restaurants.
-Budgets vary but recent members report 30 Euro per day.
+Budgets vary, but recent members report 30 Euro per day.
 Hotels do not provide cooking facilities, and because of the shared living arrangements, it is not best practice to eat full meals in hotel bedrooms or on the bus.
 Travelers on the bus may snack on food others do not particularly like and so communication, tolerance, and respect for each other is vital.

 A typical day on a Fall Trip for the Regular Member Program: